The Variety of Integrable Killing Tensors on the 3-Sphere: Properties of algebraic curvature tensors

 The Killing tensor equation \eqref{eq:Killing} as well as the integrability conditions \eqref{eq:TNS} are invariant under the action of the isometry group.
 In other words, the variety of integrable Killing tensors is invariant under isometries.
 This will allow us later to put the algebraic curvature tensor of an integrable Killing tensor on $S^3$ to a certain normal form and to solve the algebraic integrability conditions for this particular form.
 Recall that the isometry group of $S^n\subset V$ is $\OG(V)$ and that $\SOG(V)$ is the subgroup of orientation preserving isometries.

-We first examine the induced action of $\SOG(V)$ on algebraic curvature tensors of the form \eqref{eq:branching}.
-The standard action of $\SOG(V)$ on $V$ induces a natural action on $\Lambda^2V$ which is the adjoint action of $\SOG(V)$ on its Lie algebra under the isomorphism
+We f\/irst examine the induced action of $\SOG(V)$ on algebraic curvature tensors of the form~\eqref{eq:branching}.
+The standard action of $\SOG(V)$ on~$V$ induces a natural action on~$\Lambda^2V$ which is the adjoint action of~$\SOG(V)$ on its Lie algebra under the isomorphism

 Now consider the following commutative diagram of Lie group morphisms for $\dim V=4$: